woro83c/styled-matter/README.md

 npm install emotion-theming
 ```

-Wrap the root of your application with Emotion's `<ThemeProvider>`, passing it your theme object.
+Wrap the root of your application with Emotion's `<ThemeProvider>`, passing it your theme object:

 ```jsx
 import { ThemeProvider } from 'emotion-theming'